Bill Thornton (American football): Coaching career

 Thornton was hired as a graduate assistant at Nebraska by head coach Bob Devaney in 1969.
 The following year, he was promoted and became the first black coach in program history.
 Thornton coached at Nebraska until early 1972.
 During his three-year stint, Nebraska won three Big Eight Conference titles and two national championships (1970 and 1971).

 In March 1972, Thornton left Nebraska to coach running backs for the NFL's St. Louis Cardinals.
 He was the first black coach in franchise history, but resigned after just five months with the team.

 Thornton served as the running backs coach at Missouri under head coach Warren Powers from 1978 until 1982.
 Missouri played in four bowl games during Thornton's tenure.

-Later years
+Later life

 After retiring from coaching, Thornton worked for 16 years for the State of Missouri.
 He died in 2008 in Columbia, Missouri, of complications from diabetes.